-We sell to a diverse customer base with only one customer representing 10% or more of our sales in 2023 (United States Postal Service representing 24% of which 11% related to a pilot project).
-Our largest ten customers accounted for approximately 52% of our sales in 2023.
+We sell to a diverse customer base with only one customer representing 10% or more of our sales in 2024 (United States Postal Service representing 21%).
+Our largest ten customers accounted for approximately 47% of our sales in 2024.

 Competition